— 8 min read

 Daniel Kavanagh

-Procore
+Procore Technologies

-Inadequate Planning and Scheduling
+Inadequate planning and scheduling

-Poor planning and scheduling can result in rushed work, errors and the need for rework to correct mistakes made due to time pressure.
+Poor planning and scheduling can result in rushed work, errors, and the need for rework to correct mistakes made due to time pressure.

-Damage by Other Trades
+Damage by other trades

-Equipment and workers moving through the site can accidentally hit a wall or scratch a piece of ironwork already installed and require rework to eventually deliver a quality product to the owner.
+Equipment and workers moving through the site can accidentally hit a wall or scratch a piece of ironwork already installed, and require rework to eventually deliver a quality product to the owner.

-Pre-planning is one key element of all construction projects, and careful planning helps to reduce the need for rework.
 Planning ahead can detect design flaws, allow proper time for each stage of work to avoid rushing, and put quality assurance practices in place that will detect problems early.
 Here are tips to help reduce the need for rework.

 Improve design accuracy.